kafoso/type-formatter/README.md

 **Unit tests** ([tests/tests/Test/Unit](tests/tests/Test/Unit)) will run on all environments that conform to the basic [requirements](#requirements).

-**Integration tests** ([tests/tests/Test/Integration](tests/tests/Test/Integration)) require the following because they test against a running Firebird database in the VM.
+**Integration tests** ([tests/tests/Test/Integration](tests/tests/Test/Integration)) require the following because they test against a running MySQL database in the VM.

 To set up the Vagrant box, follow these steps: